crazywooooorm/MLPractice/ML/Basic_ML.md

 # Basic ML
 This markdown is a review for basic ML knowledge.
 The structure follows syllabus of Andrew Ng's CS229 course.
 Notes of this course can be found at http://cs229.stanford.edu/notes/.

+## Gradient Descent
+* Gradient descent is a typical algorithm to optimize parameter.
+We initialize our parameters, to optimize it (so we can minimize our cost function), we subtract the partial derivative of cost function multiplying a learning rate from our parameter.
+After couple of iterations, our parameter shall converge to an optimal value.
+* Notice in each iteration, we usually need to calculate the derivative of whole training set, this is called **batch gradient descent**.
+* When we have a very huge data set, traverse the whole set in each iteration would take too much time.
+Instead, we can split the whole set to many small batches, each iteration only use one batch.
+This is called **mini-batch gradient descent**.
+* An even more extreme case would be using just one sample in each iteration.
+This is called **stochastic gradient descent**.
+Notice this will probably never give us a converged result, but we believe it would give us a good approximation to the 'real' optimal value.

 ## GDA & Naive Bayes
 ### Discriminative Vs Generative